evbogue/apds/README.md

 Everything in the **protocol message** is we need to sort and authenticate a feed.
 Everything in the **content message** is what we need to render a message.

 ```
----
-timestamp: Date.now()
----

-Content
+Text content
 ```

-Timestamps are required.
-Everything else is optional, but we'd really like there to be a previous post so we can sync a feed in the client.
-Using Yaml leaves the protocol open to new concepts, such as an edit field.

-A full post might look like
+A full post might look like this:

 ```
 ---